The Witch's Tale

 The host was a cackling old witch named Nancy, played by Adelaide Fitz-Allen, who had a long career as a stage actress.
 She died in 1935 at the age of 79.
 A young 13-year-old named Miriam Wolfe auditioned to fill the role at midnight, after one of Cole's shows ended.
 He was amazed at how ancient the child could make her voice sound and he hired her on the spot.
 Martha Wentworth also played Nancy during the show's run.
 (Dunning, 724) Cole himself voiced Satan, the "wise black cat."

-The Witch's Tale was was recorded live during broadcast and syndicated to other stations.
-This was common for Mutual because they were the smallest of the four networks (The big money was with David Sarnoff's Blue and the Red Networks, also known as the National Broadcasting Company, and William Paley's Columbia Broadcasting Company.)
+The Witch's Tale was recorded live on acetate discs during broadcast and syndicated to other stations.
+This was common for Mutual because they were the smallest of the four networks (The big money was with David Sarnoff's Blue and Red Networks, also known as the National Broadcasting Company, and William Paley's Columbia Broadcasting Company.)
 Mutual was owned by Louis Bamberger, a New Jersey department store owner.
 He didn't have the deeper pockets of his rivals and could not afford the big budget stars and productions.
 So local stations commonly developed their own shows and syndicated them to other stations in the network.
-The most famous of these was The Lone Ranger series, which was produced at sister station WXYZ in Detroit.
-(Siegel, 4 )
+The most famous of these was The Lone Ranger series, which was produced at sister station WXYZ in Detroit (Siegel, 4).

-Sometimes the stories were drawn out over a couple of episodes, but this was usually unitentional.
+Sometimes, the stories were drawn out over a couple of episodes, but this was usually unintentional.
 The program was intended to run 30 minutes, but if it ran long during the live broadcast, Cole would write on-the-spot modifications to extend the story until the next week.
 He would then go home and write a new second half.
-According to Jack Beck, a veteran actor who appeared in a couple of episodes, Cole would frantically rewrite and hand new script changes out to the actors in mid broadcast.
-(Siegel, 7 ) No wonder the stories were suspenseful, the actors themselves couldn't be sure what would happen!
+According to Jack Beck, a veteran actor who appeared in a couple of episodes, Cole would frantically rewrite and hand new script changes out to the actors in mid-broadcast (Siegel, 7).
+No wonder the stories were suspenseful, the actors themselves couldn't be sure what would happen!

 The Witch's Tale is also credited as the inspiration for the infamous EC horror comics, including Tales Of The Crypt.

-13-year-old Miriam Wolff did an uncanny witch imitation, which led to her replacing the 79-year-old Fitz-Allen after her death.
+13-year-old Miriam Wolfe did an uncanny witch imitation, which led to her replacing the 79-year-old Fitz-Allen after her death.
+In the 1950s, Wolfe went on to parody her earlier witch role in the children's radio series, Miss Switch, The Witch (in which she played the title role).

 A scene from one of the more popular episodes that survived destruction, "Hairy Monster," courtesy of Tune In For Terror ©1992.